kythe/kythe/kythe/release/README.md

    - entrystream              :: Generic Kythe entry stream processor
    - http_server              :: HTTP server for Kythe service APIs (xrefs, filetree, graph)
    - indexpack                :: Converts between .kindex archives and indexpacks
-   - kwazthis                 :: Determine what Kythe node(s) are at a particular point in a file
    - kythe                    :: CLI for the service APIs exposed by http_server
    - read_entries             :: Dumps a GraphStore's contents as an entry stream
    - triples                  :: Converts an entry stream (or GraphStore) to N-Triples